 Humanities

-Humanities is delivered following the National Curriculum and we are passionate about the teaching and learning of Humanities across the school.
+At Collingwood School and Media Arts College we are passionate about the teaching and learning of Humanities across the school.
 Humanities covers the teaching of Geography, History and Religious Education.

-At Collingwood we want our pupils to leave us with the knowledge and skills that they need to understand the world that they live in.
-It is this world that they will need to use and engage with.
-We want our pupils to learn to cherish and appreciate the diverse world around them, to make choices that sustain it and make a positive difference.
+At Collingwood we want our pupils to leave us with the knowledge and skills that they need to understand the world they live in.
+It is this world that they will need to make sense of, use and engage with.
+We want our pupils to cherish and appreciate the diverse world around them, to make choices that sustain it and make a positive difference.

 “People must feel that the natural world is important and valuable and beautiful and wonderful and an amazement and a pleasure” – David Attenborough

-Humanities subjects are about how people if different cultures and societies relate to each other and the world in which we live, or in which people have lived in the past, providing a means by which pupils can apply their understanding of it in personal, local, national and global contexts.
-At Collingwood we aim to develop the skills and understanding needed to equip young people to play an active, well-informed role in the community, and prepare them for further education in the world of work in a rich range of fields.
+Humanities subjects are about how people of different cultures and backgrounds relate to each other and the world in which they live, or in which people have lived in the past, providing a means by which pupils can apply their understanding of it in personal, local, national and global contexts.
+At Collingwood we aim to develop the skills and understanding needed to equip young people to play an active, well-informed role in the community, and to prepare them for further education and for work in a rich range of fields.

 Humanities Curriculum Overview